jbcodeforce/java-studies/docs/index.md

 ## Kafka

-See [this dedicated note](kafka.md) for how to do end to end event driven microservice with kafka.
+See [this dedicated studies](https://jbcodeforce.github.io/kafka-studies/) for how to do end to end event driven microservice with kafka.

 ## Reactive messaging

-See the extensive doc from [SmallRye](https://smallrye.io/smallrye-reactive-messaging/) and the code under
+See the extensive doc from [SmallRye](https://smallrye.io/smallrye-reactive-messaging/) and the code under [kafka studies - quarkus-reactive-msg](https://github.com/jbcodeforce/kafka-studies/tree/master/quarkus-reactive-msg)

 ## MQ